-Factor Sheet B-8

-Alternative Alternative #3: Reconstruct WIS 19 as a Four- Lane Roadway With Roundabout Total Length of Center Line of Existing Roadway: 1.1 Miles Length of This Alternative: 1.1 Miles Preferred ☐ Yes ☐ No ☐ None Identified 1. .
-Property Name: Cherokee Marsh Natural Res source Area 2.
-3. Ownership or Administration: Dane County Parks • 4. ☐ Public Park. ☐ Recreational lands. ☐ Ice Age National Scenic Trail. ☐ NRCS Wetland Reserve Program. ☐ Wildlife Refuge. ☐ Waterfowl Refuge. the National Register of Historic Places (NRHP).
-5. No - Check all that apply: □ Project is not federally funded. □ No land will be acquired in fee or PLE □ Property is not on or eligible for the NF and the alternative will not affect the use.
-RHP. however includes a de minimis effect finding. ☐ Historic Bridge. ☐ Park minor involvement. ☐ Historic site minor involvement ☐ Independent bikeway or walkw ☐ Great River Road. ☐ Net Benefit to Section 4(f) Properties perty. ☑ Determination of a de minimis Impact☑ Full 4(f) evaluation approved on to Section 4(f) property approved on -· 6.
-No - Special funding was not used for Yes: S.6(f) LWCF (Formerly LAWCON).
+Factor Sheet B-8 Alternative Alternative #3: Reconstruct WIS 19 as a Four- Total Length of Center Line of Existing Roadway: 1.1 Miles Lane Roadway With Roundabout Length of This Alternative: 1.1 Miles Preferred 1.
+Property Name: Cherokee Marsh Natural Resource Area 2.
+Location: Along both sides of WIS 19; adjacent to the Yahara River 3.
+Ownership or Administration: Dane County Parks 4.
+Public Park.
+Recreational lands.
+Ice Age National Scenic Trail.
+NRCS Wetland Reserve Program.
+Wildlife Refuge.
+Waterfowl Refuge. the National Register of Historic Places (NRHP).
+5. Property is not on or eligible for the NI and the alternative will not affect the use.
+RHP.
+Phowever includes a de minimis effect finding.
+Yes - Check all that apply: Indicate which of the Programmatic/N Historic Bridge.
+Park minor involvement.
+Historic site minor involvement Independent bikeway or walkw Great River Road.
+Net Benefit to Section 4(f) Proposition vay.
+Determination of a de minimis Impact Full 4(f) evaluation approved on to Section 4(f) property approved on 6.
+No - Special funding was not used for Yes: s.6(f) LWCF (Formerly LAWCON).
 Dingell-Johnson (D/J funds).
 Pittman-Robertson (P/R funds).
-Other - Describe: Knowles-Nelson Stewardship funding was use of the lands being permanently acquired is not items listed under item #10 below would enhanced. ed for the Dane County lands that were acquired in 2015.
-Replacement a proposed.
-Dane County and WDNR have agreed that the mitigation nace the activities, features, and attributes of their public use land, and conal lands elsewhere.
+Other - Describe: Knowles-Nelson Stewardship funding was use of the lands being permanently acquired is no items listed under item #10 below would enhality ed for the Dane County lands that were acquired in 2015.
+Replacement t proposed.
+Dane County and WDNR have agreed that the mitigation nce the activities, features, and attributes of their public use land, and onal lands elsewhere.
 See letter from the WDNR Knowles-Nelson Grant